Close Menu

 Explanation: This phrase conveys uncertainty about the presence of an expected file, prompting the sender to verify and possibly resend the attachment.

-34. Emphasize Attachment Resend
+34. Emphasize “No Attachment in Your Email” Resend

 Scenario: When it is important to stress the need for resending a document or file that was not received.